A Guide for History Department Doctoral Students

 If you have support from the university (fellowship and/or TA-ship) and are not a New York resident, you are expected to apply for New York residency when eligible to do so.
 The department staff can assist with this.
 If you don’t apply for New York residency in a timely way, you will be obliged to pay the difference between in-state and out-of-state tuition, a substantial amount of money.

 First-time TAs are expected to enroll in the non-credit course HIS 701 (Proseminar on History Teaching) in the fall.
 HIS 701 is a six-week forum for conversations on techniques and resources for effective history teaching.
 Class meetings involve discussion of short readings and problems encountered in the classroom.
 The major written assignment is a first draft of a teaching portfolio.
 The course is open to all graduate students.
 New TAs who do not complete the course may lose their eligibility for appointment as TAs in future semesters.

-TA stipends are paid biweekly, beginning 09/18/2019.
-If you have a full academic year TA position, the payments are divided into 20 pay periods, so you will continue to receive pay over the winter break (semester TA-ships are paid over 10 pay periods).
-Academic year TA appointments will be paid through 06/10/2020, and the final paycheck is distributed 6/24/2020.
+TA stipends are paid biweekly.
+If you have a full academic year TA position, the payments are divided into 21 pay periods over ten months, so you will continue to receive pay over the winter break.
+You can view details about pay periods and check dates here.

 Paychecks and stubs are delivered to the History Department and are available for pickup in 543 Park Hall during regular business hours.
 Teaching Assistants are strongly encouraged to sign up for direct deposit.
 Please contact the department staff for a direct deposit application or visit the UB Administrative Services Gateway.